Education

 Which clauses usually deserve attorney review?

-Restrictive covenants, malpractice tail, unilateral compensation changes, repayment obligations, termination provisions, and productivity formulas commonly deserve focused legal review.
+Restrictive covenants, malpractice tail, unilateral compensation changes, repayment obligations, termination provisions, productivity formulas, reassignment rights, indemnification, dispute resolution, incorporated policies, and partnership-track language commonly deserve focused legal review.

 Compensation mechanics